-Can walking transform your life?
+Can walking transform your life and well-being?
 If the current body of research has anything to say about it, it might be time to take a hike!

-As part of the “Your Brain on Nature” series, we examined how nature walks can reduce anxiety and improve your blood.
-Check out the most up-to-date research on how you can harness the power of nature walks.
+As part of the “Your Brain on Nature” series, we examined how nature walks can reduce anxiety and improve your physical health.
+Check out the most up-to-date research on how you can harness the power of daily walks.

 Discovering the Power of Nature